Social Giving: The Fundraising Guide for Nonprofits

 4. Engage with participants for the duration.
 You’ll want to post in the Challenge group, as well as connect with participants one-on-one with conversational messaging in Messenger.

-Considering Challenges have the potential to connect your nonprofit with tens of thousands (or more!) new supporters, you may be wondering how it’s possible to have conversations with each and every participant in Messenger.
+Since Challenges have the potential to connect your nonprofit with tens of thousands (or more!) new supporters, you may be wondering how it’s possible to engage in conversational messaging with each and every participant in Messenger.
 Let’s explore that idea further in the next section.

-As your nonprofit’s social audience grows, it’s likely that the individual conversations with each Challenge participant will outpace your team’s capacity.
-But, the last thing you want to do is abandon these messages or create a sub-par experience for all of the new supporters you’re engaging with.
+As your nonprofit’s social audience grows, it’s likely that the individual conversations you’ll have with each Challenge participant will outpace your team’s capacity.
+But, the last thing you want to do is abandon these messages or create a sub-par experience for all of the new supporters you’re engaging in conversational messaging with.

-There are now providers that can author a series of custom, automated messaging sequences that align with both your nonprofit’s brand and priorities as well as the responses from supporters.
-For supporters, it will feel as though they’re speaking (via Messenger) with a representative of your nonprofit; but, you won’t have to have team members waiting by the computer to hit “send.”
+By partnering with GoodUnited, your nonprofit can leverage a series of custom, automated conversational messaging sequences that align with both your brand and priorities as well as your supporters’ responses.
+For supporters, it will feel as though they’re speaking (via Messenger) with a representative of your nonprofit, but you won’t have to have team members waiting by the computer to hit “send.”

 Not only will this allow you to scale up conversations, but you’ll also get to learn more about your supporters, obtaining information that will help you optimize your social giving procedures going forward (such as if you choose to host repeated Challenges down the line!)